 French Green Clay (Illite Clay or Sea Clay)

-French green clay comes from naturally occurring deposits in France with a soft texture and colour due to the present of decomposed plant matter and iron oxide.
-This is a great clay for oil absorption as well as reducing acne inflammation and improves oil circulation.
+French green clay comes from naturally occurring deposits in France with a soft texture and colour due to the presence of decomposed plant matter and iron oxide.
+This is a great clay for oil absorption as well as reducing acne inflammation and improving oil circulation.

 Types of French green clay

 There are two types of French green clay: montmorillonite and illite which have similar therapeutic properties but also have some differences.

 This is characterised by the high mineral content and is rich in magnesium, iron, manganese, calcium, silica and nutrients.
 Its ability to swell and absorb makes it ideal for face masks particularly, for oily skin.

 Also known as sea or marine clay, which is a non-swelling clay with a high an absorptive capacity for increasing blood to the surface and exfoliating dead skin cells.